-Chiropractic treatment and physical therapy are treatment methods/approaches that are conservative, non-invasive, and are both practical options.
+Chiropractic treatment and physical therapy are treatment methods/approaches that are conservative and non-invasive and are both practical options.
 Both address health concerns, like various types of pain, automobile, work, sports, and personal injuries.
 Both are focused on helping individuals achieve long-term results and maintain health.

-Chiropractic and physical therapy are usually done in combination, as they complement one another.
+Chiropractic and physical therapy are usually done in combination, complementing one another.
 There are benefits and similarities between the two treatment options.
 Here are some general guidelines to decide which treatment option is best for your needs.

-Chiropractors are known for the ability to provide quick relief to individuals dealing with pain and stiffness in the joints, particularly the spine.
+Chiropractors provide quick relief to individuals dealing with pain and joint stiffness, particularly the spine.
 They are experts in spinal realignment and proper posture.
-If flexibility is limited or the joints are locking up, a chiropractor is the recommended choice.
+If flexibility is limited or the joints are locking up, a chiropractor is recommended.

-Physical therapists or PTs are the experts in body biomechanics and soft tissue injuries.
+Physical therapists, or PTs, are experts in body biomechanics and soft tissue injuries.
 If an individual finds themselves moving differently because of pain or injury, training and exercise will help movement and maximum recovery.

 Chiropractors follow a meticulous expert-based protocol for achieving the best results.
 They provide a hands-on approach to treatment that requires regular follow-ups and maintenance.
 This is an approach that some individuals prefer.
 Physical therapy treatment/rehabilitation programs are typically short-term.
 The average treatment usually lasts only 12 weeks.
 A physical therapist’s primary objective is to provide a fundamental understanding of how to move properly and self-manage symptoms for the long term.
 This usually includes a balanced exercise program.